General (scope, time limits)

 Negative decisions in the regular procedure may also be directly appealed at the competent Administrative Courts within 30 days of the written notification of the decision.[54]
 There is no requirement for applicants to first exhaust the IPEC step before they file a judicial appeal against a negative decision.
 However, if they choose to file an administrative appeal with IPEC first, depending on the outcome of the IPEC appeal, they can appeal a negative IPEC decision onward at the Administrative Court.

-While the LFIP has not created specialised asylum and immigration courts, Türkiye’s High Council of Judges and Prosecutors shall determine which Administrative Court chamber in any given local jurisdiction shall be responsible for appeals brought on administrative acts and decisions within the scope of the LFIP.[56]
+While the LFIP has not created specialised asylum and immigration courts, Türkiye’s High Council of Judges and Prosecutors shall determine which Administrative Court chamber in any given local jurisdiction shall be responsible for appeals brought on administrative acts and decisions within the scope of the LFIP.[59]
 In 2015, the Council passed a decision to designate the 1st Chamber of each Administrative Court as responsible for appeals against decisions within the scope of LFIP.
-That said, these competent chambers continue to deal with all types of caseloads and do not exclusively serve as asylum and immigration appeal bodies.
-There have been concerns in the past about the quality of decisions and the high turnover of judges in magistrates’ courts meaning they do not always have time to become knowledgeable on this type of case.[57]
+These competent chambers continue to deal with all types of caseloads and do not exclusively serve as asylum and immigration appeal bodies.
+Concerns about the quality of decisions persisted in 2023.[60]

 There are no time limits imposed on Administrative Courts to decide on appeals against negative decisions in the regular procedure.
 Administrative Court applications are normally adjudicated in a written procedure.
 In theory, an applicant can request a hearing, which may or may not be granted by the competent court.

-Administrative Courts are mandated to review the PDMM decision both on facts and law.
-If the application is successful, the judgment annuls the PDMM decision, but does not overturn it as such.
-According to administrative law, the first instance authority is obligated to either revise the challenged act or decision or appeal the Administrative Court decision to Council of State (Danıştay) within 30 days.[58]
+Administrative Courts are mandated to review the PDMM decision on both facts and law.
+If the application is successful, the judgment annuls the PDMM decision but does not overturn it as such.
+According to administrative law, the first instance authority is obligated to either revise the challenged act or decision or appeal the Administrative Court decision to the Council of State (Danıştay) within 30 days.[61]

 Onward appeal before the Regional Administrative Court and the Council of State